Page Reviewed / Updated - Apr. 2019

 The Vermont Home Sharing Program is a unique program that helps individuals who live in their own home and require assistance by matching them to suitable housemates who can provide assistance.
 While the program is not limited to elderly individuals, this article focuses on how aging persons who require assistance can benefit from this program.

 The Home Share Program works as follows.
 An aging Vermont resident who has extra room in their home, but requires assistance to remain living in their home, takes a housemate.
 The housemate, in exchange for rent or reduced rent, provides a variety of services such as meal preparation, light home maintenance, housekeeping, and non-medical, personal care.
 The actual services provided and the financial value is different with every program participant.

 The Vermont Home Sharing program is supported by the Vermont Adult Services Division of Disabilities, Aging and Independent Living (DAIL), and is administered via two non-profit sister organizations: HomeShare Vermont and HomeShare Now.
 (While these programs are not available statewide, one might consider moving to a county in which the program operates.)
-HomeShare Vermont operates in Addison, Chittenden, Franklin, and Grand Isle counties and the town of Brandon, while HomeShare Now operates in Caledonia, Lamoille, Orleans, Washington, Windsor, and Orange counties.
+HomeShare Vermont operates in Addison, Chittenden, Franklin, and Grand Isle counties, while HomeShare Now operates in Caledonia, Lamoille, Orleans, Washington, Windsor, and Orange counties.